Alex91aaa/my_service_program_etl/README.md

    - Output daily CSVs and update return rates

 5. **Notifications**
-   - Send important results and summaries via Discord bot
+   - Send important results and summaries via Discord bot (currently under development)

 ---

+## Future work / In development.

+- Machine Learning / Deep Learning (in progress): Developing `analyser.py` to automatically generate probabilistic predictions for events and outcomes.
+This module will leverage ML/DL algorithms to provide data-driven insights for the pipeline, enhancing automated analysis and decision-making.

 ## Module Descriptions